42Bastian/rmac/docs/rmac.rst

 is seperated by a comma.
 Arguments may be empty.
 Arguments are stored for substitution in the macro body in the following manner:

-  o Numbers are converted to hexadecimal.
+  * Numbers are converted to hexadecimal.

-  o All spaces outside strings are removed.
+  * All spaces outside strings are removed.

-  o Keywords (such as register names, dot sizes and "^^" operators) are converted
+  * Keywords (such as register names, dot sizes and "^^" operators) are converted to lowercase.
-    to lowercase.

-  o Strings are enclosed in double-quote marks (").
+  * Strings are enclosed in double-quote marks (").

 For example, a hypothetical call to the macro "``mymacro``", of the form:
        ``mymacro A0, , 'Zorch' / 32, "^^DEFINED foo, , , tick tock``